mgiglia92/eid103/2025/1-CAD.md

 3. Point out at least 2 problems that would arise in realizing this 4 bar linkage
     1. Give an example of at least one potential solution for each of these problems.
     2. I can think of at least 3 regarding fastening and friction
+4. Hand in a video showing animations of EACH linkage